Team-BHP > Commercial Vehicles

 PS: These technical nitpickings could be valid; but they would/should in no way dampen our sense of achievement in going where no one else has gone.

-dailydriver is offline (2) Thanks
+dailydriver is online now (2) Thanks

 Old 6th December 2023, 09:10 #144